Frequently Asked Questions

 Do you need additional equipment in order to calculate your measurements?

-No, we stream data directly from the frac company using the standard pressure gauges already on location.
+No, we stream data directly using ShearFRAC® transducers, or those of trusted contractors, using ShearFRAC® provided gauges or the standard pressure gauges already on location.
 The ShearFRAC® operations team takes extra care to remove data filters and ensure the pressure gauge is in the right location on the wellhead to capture the most relevant data.
 Our team spends three days in the field to ensure the measurements are correct, streaming, and training consultants on how to improve fracture surface area.

 How quick are your real-time results?

-Our measurements are streamed back to the frac van, as well as your company employee devices, within 20 seconds, so you can make real-time changes and observe the effects of those changes.
+It takes as little as 20 seconds for our measurements to be streamed back to the frac van – as well as your company employee devices, and our ShearFRAC® operations team, which allows ShearFRAC® to make recommendations and you to make real-time changes and observe the simultaneous effects of those changes.

 Do you have employees in the field?